vmware-tanzu/tanzu-dev-portal/content/data/tanzu-gemfire/blog/spring-security-geode.md

 ---
-title: "Spring Security & Geode"
-description: >
-        Spring Security is an extremely powerful and highly customizable framework that provides authentication, authorization, and protection against common attacks, it is the de-facto standard for securing Spring-based applications.
 date: 2020-05-27
-type: blog

-# Author(s)
+description: 'Spring Security is an extremely powerful and highly customizable framework that provides authentication, authorization, and protection against common attacks, it is the de-facto standard for securing Spring-based applications.

+  '
+lastmod: '2021-04-22'
 team:
 - Juan Jose Ramos
+title: Spring Security & Geode
+type: blog
 ---

 ## Introduction